New York City FC Profile

 In 2006, MLS founding team New York/New Jersey MetroStars sold to Red Bull and rebranded as the New York Red Bulls.
 As a condition of the sale, the team waived exclusive territorial rights to New York, allowing MLS to add a second team to the largest metropolitan area in the United States.

-Manchester City instead jumped in and became the new owners, opting to work with the New York Yankees on a $100million expansion fee.
+Manchester City jumped in and became the new owners, opting to work with the New York Yankees on a $100million expansion fee.
 New York City Football Club was officially announced on May 21, 2013, with former US men's national team midfielder Claudio Reyna as the director of football operations.

 He took the job four days after losing the MLS Cup final with RSL on penalty kicks.
 The club confirmed in April 2014 they would play home games at Yankee Stadium in the Bronx while looking for a site for a soccer-specific stadium.

-In their first six years in MLS, NYCFC have had regular-season success, but they have failed in the play-offs every season.
+In their first five years in MLS, NYCFC have had regular-season success, but failed in the play-offs every season.
 In four of their first five seasons, they finished in the top three in the Eastern Conference but never progressed past the quarter-final round of the play-offs.
-They also have yet to get past the quarter-final stage of the US Open Cup or the CONCACAF Champions League.
+Then in 2021, NYCFC became MLS champions, after a beating the Portland Timbers on penalties.

 They have also attracted some of the top talent from around the world in terms of Designated Players.
 Spain's David Villa, England's Frank Lampard and Italy's Andrea Pirlo were all in NYCFC's inaugural team in 2015.

 NYCFC join MLS

 They followed this up with former Chelsea and England star midfielder Frank Lampard.
 They also had the second overall pick in the 2015 MLS SuperDraft and took Oregon State forward Khiry Shelton.

 Mix Diskerud scored the first-ever NYCFC goal in a 1-1 draw at Orlando City on March 8, 2015.
 A week later, their home opener drew 43,507 fans to Yankee Stadium for a 2-0 win over New England Revolution, with Villa scoring the first goal.

 They finished eighth in the Eastern Conference and 17th overall in the MLS standings, missing the play-offs.
 Villa led the team with 18 goals, while Lampard had three in just 10 games.

 Play-offs breakthrough - but no further joy

 In the 2016 MLS SuperDraft, they picked England midfielder Jack Harrison from Wake Forest University.
 They also added defenders Ronald Matarrita and Diego Martinez.

 From the end of July on, they had just three losses in 12 games and battled with Red Bulls for the top spot in the East.
 A defeat in the penultimate game of the season meant NYCFC finished second in the conference and fourth overall in the MLS standings.

-Their first-ever play-off appearance didn't go according to plan as they faced No. 5 seed Toronto FC.
+Their first-ever playoff appearance didn't go according to plan as they faced No. 5 seed Toronto FC.
 In the first leg, they lost 2-0 in Canada, and the second leg finished with a 5-0 home defeat in front of 28,355 fans.